alnash28/lpthw/exercise4/ex4_studydrill.md

 	NameError: name 'car_pool_capacity' is not defined

 ```

 >"Explain this error in your own words.
 Make sure to use line numbers and explain
 why."

 **Als Answer**
->This error has occured due to the _car_pool_capacity_ not existing within this script.
-The correct variable is
->reference on line 7 as _carpool_capacity_, therefore this script has encounter an error due to the incorrect
+>This error has occured due to the  incorrect variable _car_pool_capacity_ being used, which does not exist within this  >script.
+The correct variable is reference on line 7 as _carpool_capacity_, therefore this script has encounter an error
->variable being used.
+>due to the incorrect variable being used.